-- At the end of any month, if the value of the taxable supplies (supplies taxed at the rates of 0% and/or 5% and/or 8% and/or 15% and/or 17% and/or 18%) exceed the threshold amount of € 15.600 during the 12 preceding months. - At any time, if there are reasonable grounds for believing that the value of the taxable supplies in the following 30 days then beginning will exceed of € 15.600. - Receives services from abroad (EU and non EU) if the value exceed € 15.600. - Provides services to businesses established in EU member States. - Purchase goods from businesses established in EU member States (Intra-Community acquisitions) the value of which exceeds €10.251,61. - Distance selling to consumers in the Republic of Cyprus starting 1st January each year which exceeds the threshold of €35.000.
+- At the end of any month, if the value of the taxable supplies (supplies taxed at the rates of 0% and/or 5% and/or 9% and/or 19%) exceed the threshold amount of € 15.600 during the 12 preceding months. - At any time, if there are reasonable grounds for believing that the value of the taxable supplies in the following 30 days then beginning will exceed of €15.600. - Receives services from abroad (EU and non EU) if the value exceed € 15.600. - Provides services to businesses established in EU member States. - Purchase goods from businesses established in EU member States (Intra-Community acquisitions) the value of which exceeds €10.251,61. - Distance selling to consumers in the Republic of Cyprus starting 1st January each year which exceeds the threshold of €35.000.

-Businesses with turnover of less than \in 15.600 can be registered voluntarily if they are involved in taxable activities.
+Businesses with turnover of less than €15.600 can be registered voluntarily if they are involved in taxable activities.

 Exempted products and services, and disposals of items of capital nature are not taken into account for determining annual turnover for registration purposes.
-Registration is effected by completing the appropriate application form.
+Registration is affected by completing the appropriate application form.